edgedb/edgedb-python/docs/api/asyncio_client.rst

     :return: An instance of :py:class:`AsyncIOClient`.

-    The connection pool has high-level APIs to access Connection[link] APIs directly, without manually acquiring and releasing connections from the pool:
+    The APIs on the returned client instance can be safely used by different :py:class:`asyncio.Task`/coroutines, because under the hood they are checking out different connections from the pool to run the queries:

     * :py:meth:`AsyncIOClient.query()`
     * :py:meth:`AsyncIOClient.query_single()`